TABLE OF CONTENTS

 For DAKboard blocks that do not offer a built-in scrolling feature, customers may request such a feature be added.
 While awaiting acceptance and development of a polished built-in method, there is still a way to add scrolling to a block using our Custom CSS feature!
 A few things to keep in mind when using this approach:

-• Intermediate-to-advanced technical knowledge may be required to tweak the examples shown in this article
+- Intermediate-to-advanced technical knowledge may be required to tweak the examples shown in this article

-• This approach may not work well with more complex blocks
+- This approach may not work well with more complex blocks

-• Dynamic content (such as can come in from Fetch blocks) that varies widely in size may be challenging to fine-tune
+- Dynamic content (such as can come in from Fetch blocks) that varies widely in size may be challenging to fine-tune

-To request a scrolling feature on a specific block, please review the open Discussions for the topic, and add your own use case to it, or open your own Discussion if you are unable to find one already underway.
+To request a scrolling feature on a specific block, please review the open Discussions for the topic, and add your use case to it, or open your Discussion if you are unable to find one already underway.

-To gain more familiarity with our Custom CSS feature, please visit the article "Applying Custom Styles to Screens".
+To gain more familiarity with our Custom CSS feature, please visit the article Applying Custom Styles to Screens.

-To continue on and add scrolling to a basic block, login to DAKboard and edit a Screen, and identify the block to add scrolling to using the methods learned from the "Applying Custom Styles to Screens" article.
+To add scrolling to a basic block, login to DAKboard, edit a Screen, and identify the block to add scrolling to using the methods learned from the Applying Custom Styles to Screens article.

-In order to make it easier to code and provide specificity, the example block here has been given the name "My Scrolling Fetch Block".
+To make it easier to code and provide specificity, the example block here has been given the name My Scrolling Fetch Block.
 It has been set up with a URL that will pull in some text to scroll into the second of the fetched values.
 Here is an example of what the block will look like, before, and then after adding the scrolling effect:

 Before